 From a beauty editor to a bestselling author – how has your concept of beauty changed over the years?

-Vasudha Rai: When I was younger beauty was all about makeup.
+Vasudha Rai: When I was younger, beauty was all about makeup.
 It was about what was applied externally.
-I never considered that what I ate and how I felt could have such a huge impact on how I looked.
+I never considered that what I ate and how I felt could have a huge impact on how I looked.
 It’s only now after more than 15 years of writing on the subject that I’ve realised that self-care, wellness, health, makeup and skincare all fall under the umbrella of beauty.

 Tell us about the journey of Glow.